50 Cent Revives Rick Ross Beef After Paying $22 Million For Bankruptcy Discharge

 50 Cent can finally put that pesky bankruptcy behind him after coughing up $22 million.
 Now it looks like he’s on to the next challenge by reigniting the feud with fellow rapper Rick Ross.
 50 Cent is suing his old lawfirm for $32 million now that his bankruptcy has been discharged.
-This is the same lawfirm who represented him in the leaked sextape lawsuit brought on by Rick’s baby mama Lastonia Leviston.
+This is the same lawfirm who represented him in the leaked sex tape lawsuit brought on by Rick’s baby mama Lastonia Leviston.

-After beefing pretty heavily back in 2015 with Rick Ross, 50 Cent whose real name is Curtis Jackson, was accused of leaking Leviston’s sextape on YouTube as the ultimate diss to his rap foe.
-The joke was on Jacksn though, because Leviston turned around and sued him for the leak and won a judgment of $5 million.
+After beefing pretty heavily back in 2015 with Rick Ross, 50 Cent whose real name is Curtis Jackson, was accused of leaking Leviston’s sex tape on YouTube as the ultimate diss to his rap foe.
+The joke was on Jackson though, because Leviston turned around and sued him for the leak and won a judgment of $5 million.
 It was soon after Rick Ross’ baby mama won the lawsuit against 50 Cent that he filed for bankruptcy, vowing to never pay her a penny.

 Super bowl tomorrow but I'm clean tonight. #denofthieves